alexjg/optimus-coffeescript/README.md

     (:require [optimus-coffeescript.core])

-Once this is done any coffeescript files references in a bundle while be compiled.
+Once this is done any coffeescript files referenced in a bundle will be compiled.
 The coffeescript compiler is bundled with this plugin so coffeescript does not need to be installed locally.